 For the cake

-Using a stand mixer on medium speed, cream the sugar and butter together for several minutes until light and fluffy, about 3-4 minutes.
+- Using a stand mixer on medium speed, cream the sugar and butter together for several minutes until light and fluffy, about 3 to 4 minutes.

-In a separate bowl, using a hand mixer on high speed, beat the egg whites until stiff peaks form, about 5-7 minutes.
+- In a separate bowl, using a hand mixer on high speed, beat the egg whites until stiff peaks form, about 5 to 7 minutes.
 Gently fold the egg whites into the cake batter using a spatula until well mixed.

-Lightly grease three round 9" light colored cake pans and add parchment paper if desired with an extra bit of grease on top.
+- Lightly grease three round 9-inch light-colored cake pans and add parchment paper if desired with an extra bit of grease on top.
 Divide the batter evenly into each pan.
-Bake in the oven for 30-40 minutes or until firm and toothpick comes out clean from the center when inserted.
+Bake in the oven for 30 to 40 minutes or until firm and toothpick comes out clean from the center when inserted.

 For the icing